This show started off as an occasional feature of daily culture review show Late

 Night Line Up in June 1968, "Late Night Line-

 Featured acts played thirty minutes live (or singing live to the backing track) in the studio each week with occasional forays to the exotic location of The Fairfield Hall, Croydon.
 The final show featured The Fortunes, so it wasn’t entirely given over exclusively to progressive acts.
-A compilation show was assembled in 1970 featuring Nice, The Small Faces, The Move and Fleetwood Mac.
-Produced by Steve Turner who would later produce the shows' descendent Disco 2.
+This was the first show to concentrate on performing songs from an album, rather than just promoting the new single.